acryptos/docs.acryptos.com/faq.md

 ### 3. What are the harvest fees on the farms?

-* The harvest fee is 10 ACS.
+* The harvest fee is 7 ACS on the ACS farms, and 10 ACSI on the ACSI farms.
 Note: Clicking the stake/unstake button also triggers the harvest \(on the ACS Vaults&Farms\).

-  If you harvest when your Pending ACS is less than 10 ACS, the Pending amount resets to 0.
+  If you harvest when your Pending ACS is less than 7 ACS, the Pending amount resets to 0.

 ### 4. What are the performance and the workers fee?